Title

 A uniform placement fee ceiling of one month’s salary, exclusive of documentation and processing costs, is established for all land-based Filipino workers, including those hired for the Taiwan and Korean markets, to address rising deployment costs and ensure fair practices.

-The uniform placement fee ceiling is one month salary, exclusive of documentation and processing costs, for all landbased workers including those hired for the Taiwan and Korean markets.
+It adopts a uniform placement fee ceiling of one (1) month salary, exclusive of documentation and processing costs, for all landbased workers, including those hired for Taiwan and Korea.

-It fixed the allowable placement fee that a landbased agency may demand and collect from its hired workers at a ceiling equivalent to one month salary, exclusive of documentation and processing costs.
+Department Order No. 34, s.
+1996, which fixed the allowable placement fee a landbased agency may demand and collect from hired workers at a ceiling equivalent to one month salary exclusive of documentation and processing costs.

 Analyze Cases Smarter, Faster